Santa Maria del Popolo: The Sistine reconstruction

 The reconstruction also had a symbolic message that the evil walnut tree of Nero was supplanted by the beneficent oak of the Della Rovere.
 The papal coats of arms were placed on the façade and the vaults as "symbols of eternal happiness and protection from lightning", as Landucci explained praising the transposition of the two trees.
 Another important aspect of the Sistine reconstruction was that it made the basilica – the first church for the pilgrims arriving in Rome from the North – a dynastic monument of the Della Rovere family.
 This was reinforced by relatives of the pope and other personages of his court who bought chapels and built funeral monuments.
 "Santa Maria del Popolo became a place to unite visually the universal domination of the church with the della Rovere, a totemic symbol that would associate the della Rovere with Rome and allowed them to co-opt its magnificience and glory", claimed Lisa Passaglia Bauman.

 The new high altar for the icon of the Madonna was commissioned by Cardinal Giuliano della Rovere, the nephew of the pope, or Cardinal Rodrigo Borgia in 1473.
 Another relative, Cardinal Domenico della Rovere bought two chapels on the right side.
 He transformed the first one into a funeral chapel and sold the other one to Cardinal Jorge da Costa in 1488.
 The next papal family, the Cybos furnished the second chapel on the right in the 1490s, and also the third chapel on the left, while the third chapel on the right went to another cardinal-nephew of Pope Sixtus, Girolamo Basso della Rovere.
 In the first chapel on the left a confidant of the pope, Bishop Giovanni Montemirabile was buried in 1479.
 Another confidant, Cardinal Giovanni Battista Mellini was buried in the third chapel on the left after his death in 1478.
 The two artists most closely associated with this period of the church were the sculptor Andrea Bregno and the painter Pinturicchio.

 The basilica retained its importance in the Borgia era.
-When the Pope's son, the Duke of Gandia was murdered in June 1497, the body was laid in state in the basilica and buried in the Borgia Chapel.
+When the Pope's son, the Duke of Gandia was murdered in June 1497, the body was laid in state and buried in the basilica.
 Other members of the family and their circle were also buried in the transept, including Vannozza dei Cattanei, the former mistress of Alexander VI in 1518, and the pope's secretary and physician, Ludovico Podocataro in 1504.